Important considerations in viewing salary data sources:

 Data from graduates who completed bachelor's and associate's degrees.

-- The First Destination Post-Graduation Report contains data from our annual survey of Virginia Tech graduates completing an undergraduate degree.
+- The First Destination After Graduation Report contains data from our annual survey of Virginia Tech graduates completing an undergraduate degree.
 Graduates may self-report continuously from one month prior to commencement to six months after commencement.
 The purpose is to learn graduates' first destination after the undergraduate degree, whether continuing education, or employed.
 After the survey closes, the report is published the winter following May commencement.

 - Employed respondents are asked to report their salary, whether or not they received a bonus, and amount, if so.
 The last completed survey had 69% response by the graduates; not all of them are employed; and not all of those who state they are employed report salary.
 In the report, you'll see the exact number who report salary for each major and college.